The Mars Effect in Retrospect

 Furthermore, the CFEPP had extracted 1,439 names from two sports dictionaries, but for 368 names they drew a blank at the town halls.
 In his comments on CFEPP data, Gauquelin said that he could provide CFEPP with complete records in 79 cases.
 But again, the same pattern prevailed: of the 368 names, Gauquelin actually had records for 173 in his files.
 Of these 39 were listed as key-sector champions, and Gauquelin reported 37 of these to the CFEPP.
 Of the 134 non-key-sector champions, Gauquelin reported only 42. (note 4)

 Basically, the CFEPP selected everybody who had been at least individual national champion or recordholder, or who had been selected to represent France in an international contest.
 In some cases CFEPP erred, sometimes overlooking qualified champions and other times selecting individuals that did not qualify according to the test criteria.
 Again the same pattern appeared.
-Gauquelin only pointed out ‘overlooked’ champions that occurred in his own database (about half of all overlooked champions), and even then, generally only those born in key sectors, ignoring most of the ones not born in a key sector.
+Gauquelin pointed out only ‘overlooked’ champions that occurred in his own database (about half of all overlooked champions), and even then, generally only those born in key sectors, ignoring most of the ones not born in a key sector.
 For the ‘underqualified’ champions selected by the CFEPP the pattern was reversed again.

 Supporters of Gauquelin have discussed the CFEPP investigation.
 Of course they thought the CFEPP was wrong, biased, and so on.
 At the same time they downplayed this evidence of Gauquelin’s bias by omitting most details.
 Apparently they think the facts are too damning.